 Below are some of the most common ways to slice and dice your VoC data.

 Now you have everything you need to create your own Voice of the Customer program.
 But is it worth it to go it alone or partner with a full-service vendor?

-Many digital marketers think that a self-serve survey tool is sufficient to run a VoC program.
-In reality, to get the most value out of the voice of your customers, it requires an experienced team to manage the diverse aspects of a digital VoC program, from implementation experts to research analysts.
+Many think that a self-serve survey tool is sufficient to run a VoC program.
+In reality, to get the most value out of the voice of your customers, it requires an experienced team to manage the diverse aspects of a VoC program, from implementation experts to research analysts.

-In this video, Duff Anderson, Co-founder and SVP at iperceptions, explores the advantages and disadvantages of running VoC research using self-service VoC tool, as opposed to partnering with a research partner.
+In this video, Duff Anderson, Co-founder of iperceptions, explores the advantages and disadvantages of running VoC research using a self-service VoC tool, as opposed to partnering with a Voice of the Customer solutions provider.